nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

 ```

 ### Adjusting formatting
-Glow uses bolding with `--glow-special-color`, and other elements are styled by color alone.
+Glow uses bolding with `--glow-special-color`, and other elements get styled by color alone.
 You can add formatting to any elements to fine-tune the syntax blocks.
 For example:

 ```css
 /* Bold all secondary syntax elements */